weshy007/delani-studio/README.md

 ## DELANI STUDIOS
-This is a project of making Delani Studios Webpage
+This is a project of making Delani Studios Webpage.

 ## Getting Started
 First you `git clone` the project into your machine and open it with the Virtual studio code.